StickyTheStick12/TrainSim/readme.md

 pymodbus
 customtkinter

+**How to run**
-To run the simulation you have to run GUI.py before HMI.py.
-The GUI.py will log an warning every second until the HMI comes online but isn't anything to worry about.
-Don't forget to change to correct tls path in the GUI and HMI files.
+It doesn't matter if you start hmi.py or gui.py first.
+GUI.py will log an error every second until the HMI.py starts but the error can be neglected.

 **Good to know:**
 * The modbus server only supports 65535 trains simultaneously.
 * A ' '. space, inside of the name isn't allowed
-* The modbus that runs with the HMI will shutdown after 10 seconds if the client doesn't read any data.
+* The modbus server, the hmi, will restart after 10 seconds if the server doesn't read data that is sent.
+It will then send all the data again.
 * You can increase the available length of the train name in the modbus_data_size, max 125 which results in a name that is a little over 100 characters.
 Both the HMI and GUI needs to have the same length.